Hyperlite Stuff/Sack Pillow Overview

-The Dyneema fabric was also a plus.
-The waterproof fabric combined with the water resistant zipper should keep my toiletries and electronics dry.
+The highly water-resistant Dyneema fabric is great for the pillow, not only because of its protection from liquid but also because of its durability.
+The waterproof fabric and the water-resistant zipper keep my toiletries and electronics dry.
 One note – my electronics still go in ziplock bags no matter how “waterproof” the manufacturer claims any sack or pouch is supposed to be.

-Finally, the fleece side was soft and warm.
-It is micro-fleece, so it does not provide much cushioning, but that is what the down jacket stuffing is for, so warm and soft is fine with me.
+Finally, the fleece side is soft and warm.
+It is micro-fleece, so it does not provide much cushioning, but that is what the down jacket I use to stuff the pillow is used for in the case of this pillow.

-The pillow was size small @ 10 x 14.
+The pillow I use is a size small @ 10 x 14.
 I did not want a larger pillow because then I could not tuck it into the hood of my sleeping bag.
-Tucking it into the hood would help prevent it from sliding around too much, and since the sleeping bag was a long I could slide down and leave plenty of room for the pillow.
+Tucking it into the hood helps prevent the pillow from sliding around at night.
+Since I burrow, my sleeping bags are always long, and I can slide down and leave plenty of room for the pillow.